saethlin/fls/README.md

 ## "libc-less"

-By default `fls` does not link to anything.
-That's right, `fls` is smaller than GNU's `ls` implementation, even though GNU's gets to cheat by dynamically linking to a C standard library.
+`fls` does not link to anything.
+The (stripped) `fls` executable is smaller than GNU's (stripped) `ls` executable, even though some of the code that powers GNU's is in another file.

 ## smaller _and_ faster?